mtask/multissh/README.md

 - Copy file from local machine to servers:

-$ python multissh -s myscript.sh
+$ python multissh -cf /path/to/myfile.file

 Script will be copied to server and then executed.